Skip to Content

 app/ — Your Application Code

 This is where you spend most of your time.
-It follows a layered architecture:
+It follows a layered architecture — one directory per technical concern (models, DTOs, repositories, services, controllers, routes), with each resource contributing one file to each directory:

 Request → Controller → Service → Repository → Database

 • models/ — GORM database models.
-Each model embeds models.BaseModelImpl from the framework to get standard fields (ID, timestamps, soft delete, versioning).
+Each model embeds models.BaseModelImpl from the gofasta library to get standard fields (ID, timestamps, soft delete, versioning).

 • dtos/ — Data Transfer Objects for request parsing and response formatting.
 Keeps your API contract separate from your database models.